 • If you have legacy data you want to move, we are able to convert and migrate your data to fit our database structure (at additional cost).

-• The System is accessed online from anywhere there is an internet connection.
+• The IMS is accessed online from anywhere there is an internet connection.

-• Since the Software resides online and is accessed through an ordinary web browser, no particular system requirements are needed.
+• Since the System resides online and is accessed through an ordinary web browser, no particular system requirements are needed.

 • You are able to give and control access to others so they may work for you.